Ckemundia/FaceTally2.0/README.md

   Frontend: ESLint (React)
   Backend: Black (Python)
   Modular folder structure with clear logic separation:

+🔐 Privacy & Ethical Considerations
+FaceTally is designed with **data privacy and ethical AI use** as a top priority.

+- 🧠 **No Raw Photos Stored:** The system never saves or transmits raw facial images.
+  Instead, we use **facial embeddings** — numerical representations of facial features — that cannot reconstruct the original image.

+- 🔒 **Local Processing First:** All face recognition runs locally in the browser whenever possible, ensuring user control over their own data.

+- 🌍 **Encrypted Communication:** Any data that must be sent to the backend is transmitted over HTTPS and stored only temporarily for verification.

+- 🪙 **Consent-Based Verification:** Attendance capture only begins after the user explicitly grants camera access.
+No background recording occurs.

+- 🧾 **Transparent Data Use:** Embeddings are used strictly for attendance verification and are deleted or refreshed periodically.

+- 🧩 **Ethical Design Philosophy:** FaceTally promotes fairness and accessibility — no demographic bias training data is stored or shared, and models are open for audit.

+Together, these safeguards ensure that **FaceTally respects privacy while delivering verifiable, decentralized attendance tracking.**

 🎮 Screenshots / Demo (Coming Soon)
 Feature                          	Description